 The original exploration joint venture on the Olary Creek Project was formed in 2010 between Lion One Australia and Perth-based HJH Nominees ("HJH").
-In 2011 HJH signed a farm-in agreement with Yukuang Australia (WA) Resources Pty Ltd ("Yukuang"), the Australian subsidiary of Henan Yukuang, a state-owned mineral exploration and mining company based in Henan Province, Peoples Republic of China, whereby Yukuang could earn a combined 75% interest in the iron and manganese rights.
+In 2011 HJH signed a farm-in agreement with Yukuang, the Australian subsidiary of Henan Yukuang, a state-owned mineral exploration and mining company based in Henan Province, Peoples Republic of China, whereby Yukuang could earn a combined 75% interest in the iron and manganese rights.
 In April 2012 the HJH/Yukuang partnership reached the \$5,000,000 expenditure requirement with Lion One Australia retaining a 25% free carried interest.
 In July 2013 Lion One Australia exercised its preemptive right over the 22% interest held by HJH and negotiated new Farm-in, Joint Venture, and Split Commodity Agreements with Yukuang covering the iron and manganese rights.
 Lion One Australia now holds a 51% interest in the tenement and has retained 100% rights for all other commodities.
 Lion One currently retains a 47% interest in the iron ore and manganese rights on the Olary Creek Joint Venture.

 The Company's 47% joint venture interest comprises a 25% interest free carried through the completion of a bankable feasibility study and the decision to mine, and a 22% participating interest.
 The Company holds an option to convert its 25% free carried interest, within 90 days of the decision to mine, to a 2% FOB royalty, or to a 1% FOB royalty with a \$0.50 per tonne production royalty.
 The 22% participating interest is an optional contributing interest.
-There are no current expenditure obligations for the Company's joint venture interest.